-If the unit does not turn on, check to make sure a good battery pack is installed (refer to Section 7.6, "Troubleshooting").
+If the unit does not turn on, check to make sure a good battery pack is installed (refer to Section 5.6, "Troubleshooting" section in this chapter).

-From the AED Status Screen you can enter Maintenance Mode (see Chapter 8 for details) by pressing the softkey button to the right of the Tool Icon.
+From the AED Status Screen you can enter Maintenance Mode (see Chapter 6 for details) by pressing the softkey button to the right of the Tool Icon.